jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 ### Tools

-I programmed this project using Python 3.8.5.
+I programmed this project in Python 3.8.
 Some of the key tools I used are:

 - Jupyter notebook, Pandas, Numpy, and MatPlotLib
 -  Category_encoders: OrdinalEncoder